 Sweat stains, invisible body oils, and the natural build-up of dirt your bras get from clothes and their storage settle faster than you think.
 How often you wash your bras is partially dependent to your use and the kind of bra that you have.
 Regardless of how often you decide to wash them, it’s important to know how to properly clean them so they are free of bacteria and so they can last longer.

-Everywhere you look on the Internet, it’s going to tell you that the best way to clean your bras is to wash them by hand.
+Everywhere you look on the Internet, it’s going to tell you that the best way to clean your lined or unlined bras is to wash them by hand.
 Even your mom would probably agree.
 Hand-washing your bras will give you all the control in removing the grime and yet still be gentle with treating the delicate garment, especially the lacy ones.
+You can also use this method to make your sticky bras sticky again.
 To hand-wash, follow these steps: